How to Protect Your Business Assets Against Loss and Damage

 5. Develop a Business Continuity Plan

-Steps to Develop a Business Continuity Plan:
+Steps to Develop a BCP:

-• Communicate the Plan: Ensure that all employees are aware of the BCP and their roles and responsibilities in the event of a disruption.
+• Communicate the Plan: Ensure all employees are aware of the BCP and their roles during a disruption.

 6. Implement Inventory Management Systems